Long lines reported near Philly-area colleges, prompting hours-long waits and a visit from Paul Rudd

 “The counties know from history that students come out for presidential elections, and they should have been better prepared,” Witold Walczak, legal director of the ACLU of Pennsylvania, said in a statement.

-While these issues can be fixed at the polling place and was not the majority of voters, Allen said, it slows down the process for everyone.
+While these issues can be fixed at the polling place and did not account for the majority of voters, Allen said, they slow down the process for everyone.

 ”In most neighborhoods, you don’t have many young people registering for the first time in that jurisdiction,” Allen said.
 “Except for on campuses, then you’re going to run into this.”